EpocDotFr/rwrs/README.md

     - Search for a player
     - View player stats (as well as next rank progression, unlocks, on which server he's playing on, etc)
     - Compare two players stats
-    - Friends list (only for ranked servers.
-Easily know on which server your friends are playing on.
+    - Friends list (easily know on which server your friends are playing on.
 There's no need to create a user account or whatever)
     - Players list (leaderboard)
   - Public servers
     - Real servers location